gradle/gradle/design-docs/managed-model.md

 ### Backlog

-- Need reasonable `toString()` value for the collection implementations.
+- Need reasonable `toString()` value for scalar collection implementations.
 Should match that of other managed types.
-- Documentation does not mention copy-on-write semantics.
+- Documentation does not mention copy-on-write semantics for mutable properties of type scalar collection.
-- Default value for property with type collection of scalars is not shown in model report
+- Default value for property with type collection of scalars is not shown in model report.
 - `null` value for mutable property is not shown in model report (but empty list is).
 - Support `Collection` as property type, at least for mutable property.
 - Support `Collection` (or `Iterable`) and arrays as parameter to setter.